brianfu5/brianfu5.github.io/index.md

 Hi There!

 My name is Brian Fu.
-I am a senior at the University of California, Berkeley studying EECS.
-Currently studying abroad at Yonsei University.
+I love traveling and I want to slowly travel the world!
+I love watching Chinese/Korean dramas, and I enjoy training in Brazilian Jiu-Jitsu.

 Feel free to check out my blogs and let's keep in touch!